krudzinska/furrygame/README.md

-# furrygame
+# furry game

-a simple game in JavaScript
+a simple game in JavaScript.

+made with HTML, CSS, Sass, Webpack and JavaScript.